AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 same `PROPERTY NAME`.
 Comparisons are case-insensitive.<br>

 **Q**: What will happen to my data if the application crashes or I accidentally quit the app without saving the data?<br>
 **A**: Not to worry!
-Your data is updated after every command that you execute and will be saved to the storage file called `estatesearch.json`
+Your data is updated after every command that you execute and it will be saved to the storage file called `estatesearch.json`
 ---

 ## Known issues